Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 5:28
 Created the CoverTypeController.cs and modified the code with the same structure as the CategoryController.cs while replacing all the content related to categories with CoverType instead...

+6:22
+Created the Index.cshtml and Upsert.cshtml files for CoverType folder inside Views and updated the code to make the new database display it's data...

+6:31
+Created a new CoverType.js file to make the calls to the API.
+After this, I proceed to test the program...

+6:33
+Everything is working perfectly so I proceed to move on to the next step...